awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-security-groups.md

 ### Recommended rules for load balancer security groups<a name="recommended-sg-rules"></a>

 The security groups for your load balancers must allow them to communicate with your instances\.
-The recommended rules depend on the type of load balancer \(Internet\-facing or internal\)\.
+The recommended rules depend on the type of load balancer \(internet\-facing or internal\)\.

-**Internet\-facing load balancer: Recommended rules**
+The following table shows the recommended rules for an internet\-facing load balancer\.

 |
 |